Norfolk and Western 2050

-Norfolk and Western 2050 is a Y3a class Compound Mallet steam locomotive built in March 1923 by the American Locomotive Company's (ALCO) Richmond, Virginia Works for the Norfolk and Western Railway (N&W).
+Norfolk and Western 2050 is a class Y3a Compound Mallet steam locomotive built in March 1923 by the American Locomotive Company's (ALCO) Richmond, Virginia Works for the Norfolk and Western Railway (N&W).
 The locomotive primarily helped haul the N&W's freight and coal trains, but by the end of the 1950s, it was relegated as a hump yard switcher.

 Retired from service in 1959, No. 2050 was sold for scrap to the Armco Steel Corporation of Middletown, Ohio, but it was withheld as a stationary boiler.
 Following some conversations and sentimentality between Armco employees and Illinois Railway Museum (IRM) members, the locomotive was donated to the IRM in 1975, and it was moved to their property in Union, Illinois the following year.
-As of 2025, No. 2050 is on static display at the IRM.
+As of 2026, No. 2050 is on static display at the IRM.

 History

 Construction and design

-Throughout 1919, the Norfolk and Western Railway (N&W), which was in need of larger steam locomotives to handle their rising coal traffic over the Blue Ridge Mountains, received fifty United States Railroad Administration (USRA) 2-8-8-2 compound "Mallets" from the American Locomotive Company (ALCO) and the Baldwin Locomotive Works, and the railway classified them as Y3's (Nos.
+Throughout 1919, the Norfolk and Western Railway (N&W), which was in need of larger steam locomotives to handle their rising coal traffic over the Blue Ridge Mountains, received fifty United States Railroad Administration (USRA) 2-8-8-2 compound "Mallets" from the American Locomotive Company (ALCO) and the Baldwin Locomotive Works, and the railway classified them as Y3s (Nos.
 2000-2049).
-The USRA 2-8-8-2's were based on the N&W's prototype Y2 class 2-8-8-2 No. 1700, but with some alterations being made to improve its performance.
+The USRA 2-8-8-2s were based on the N&W's prototype Y2 class 2-8-8-2 No. 1700, but with some alterations being made to improve its performance.

 They were built with 57 in diameter driving wheels, 25x32 in high-pressure cylinders, 36x32 in low-pressure cylinders, and an operating boiler pressure of 240 psi, and they were capable of producing 106,000 lbf of tractive effort with compound expansion.
 They were also equipped with a Mellin type by-pass and intercepting valve to change its operations between Simple and Compound.
 Their tenders originally carried 16 ST of coal and 12,000 gal of water.

-The N&W was so satisfied with the Y3's performances that throughout 1923, the company ordered thirty identical copies of the USRA 2-8-8-2's from ALCO's Richmond, Virginia works, and they were classified as Y3a's (Nos.
+The N&W was so satisfied with the Y3s performances that throughout 1923, the company ordered thirty identical copies of the USRA 2-8-8-2s from ALCO's Richmond, Virginia works, and they were classified as Y3as (Nos.
 2050-2079).
-Beginning in the late 1920s, the N&W rebuilt and modified their Y3's and Y3a's; their boiler pressure was boosted to 270 psi, which in turn boosted their tractive effort to 136,985 lbf with simple expansion and 114,154 lbf with compound expansion.
+Beginning in the late 1920s, the N&W rebuilt and modified their Y3s and Y3as; their boiler pressure was boosted to 270 psi, which in turn boosted their tractive effort to 136,985 lbf with simple expansion and 114,154 lbf with compound expansion.
 Their tenders were upgraded to hold 30 ST of coal and 22,000 gal of water.